samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 ### SMEMBERS

-To show all the members that exist in a set, we can use the [`SMEMBERS`](https://redis.io/commands/smembers) command:
+To show all the members that exist in a Set, we can use the [`SMEMBERS`](https://redis.io/commands/smembers) command:

 ```shell
 SMEMBERS key